 Deseret Peak is a 6.7 mile moderately trafficked out and back trail located near Grantsville, Utah that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, horses, and cross country skiing and is accessible from December until April.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions: From Salt Lake City head west on I-80 and take the Stansbury-Tooele exit.
 Follow the signs to Grantsville.
 In Grantsville turn south on Cooley Street and head out of town.
 Turn west on the South Willow Canyon Road and follow it to the end.
 There is a trailhead sign at the beginning of the trail.